identity2/YARC/devlog.md

 **The project is finished.
 There's probably still some bugs, but it works pretty fine now.**

+# 2020.07.09
+* Moved all configs to the environment variables for the backend server.

 TODO: Hosting.
 Share on Reddit, Twitter, maybe Instagram.